scan3d

 • 3D visualization uses RBF interpolation on a 50×50×50 grid with semi-transparent step-colored isosurfaces (no cross-sectional planes).

-• --freeze-links merges user freeze_atoms with detected link-H parents for PDB inputs, keeping extracted active site models rigid.
+• --freeze-links merges user freeze_atoms with detected cap-H parents for PDB inputs, keeping extracted active site models rigid.

 See Also